Fernando Batista

 Fernando Ariel Batista (born 20 August 1970) is an Argentine football manager and former player who played as a defender.
+He currently manages the Costa Rica national team.

 Playing career

 Born in Buenos Aires, Batista started his playing career with Argentine top flight side Argentinos Juniors, where he made 134 league appearances and scored four goals.
 He moved to San Lorenzo in 1993, playing for two seasons at the club.

 In 1997, Batista signed for Godoy Cruz in the Argentine second division.
 He joined All Boys in the following year, playing for three seasons before retiring in 2001, aged 30.

 International career

 Batista represented Argentina at under-20 level at the 1989 FIFA World Youth Championship.

 Managerial career

 Early career

 Batista began his coaching career with the youth sides of San Lorenzo, joining the club in 2004.
 He returned to Argentinos Juniors in 2008, being a youth coach and coordinator until 2016.

 In 2017, Batista was a part of Claudio Úbeda's staff at the Argentina national under-20 team, being his assistant in the 2017 South American U-20 Championship and the 2017 FIFA U-20 World Cup.
 In January 2018, he was appointed manager of the Armenia national under-19 team.

 On 20 December 2018, Batista returned to Argentina's under-20 side, being appointed manager in the place of Lionel Scaloni who had just been promoted to the full side.
 He finished second in the 2019 South American U-20 Championship, qualifying the nation to the 2019 FIFA U-20 World Cup, where they were knocked out by Mali in the round of 16.

 Batista was also in charge of the under-23 team in the 2020 Summer Olympics, with Argentina being knocked out in the group stage.
 He departed his role as under-20 and under-23 manager on 30 November 2021.